bonsai-team/matam/README.md

 ## Hardware requirements

-Recommanded free RAM when using provided default reference database is 10 Go, but MATAM should also work with less RAM if --max\_memory is set to a lower value (eg. --max\_memory 4000 for 4Go)
+Most MATAM steps will run with less than 10 Go of RAM and can run with less RAM if --max\_memory is set to a lower value (eg. --max\_memory 4000 for 4Go).
+However if the analysed sample is complex, the resulting graph can be huge and need to be stored in RAM by the graph_compaction step.
+In those cases you may need from 10s Go to 100s Go RAM.

 Some steps of MATAM are highly paralelized.
 You can get a significant speed increase during these steps by setting the --cpu option to a higher value